kwaldenphd/world-wide-web/README.md

 21. This is just another piece of the XHTML specification.

 22. The namespace provides a means of disambiguation between elements with the same name.
-We won’t run into this issue in this lab, but we’ll see namespaces when we work with XML.
+We won’t run into this issue in this lab.

 23. Also note here that the document language is declared as English with the `en` code with a standardized abbreviation for the English language.